Personal Backup Version 5.2

 During an automatic backup, by default a window opens displaying the progress of the backup process.
 When the backup has been completed, the window displays the status of the backup (number of files copied, number of errors).

-The drop-down list beneath the Status window contains options permitting you to control the behaviour of this window, including whether a user prompt is to be opened on serious errors (e.g. destination drive not ready) inviting the user to resolve the problem.
+The drop-down list beneath the Status window contains options permitting you to control the behavior of this window, including whether a user prompt is to be opened on serious errors (e.g. destination drive not ready) inviting the user to resolve the problem.

 Wait for prompt